LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 ## Configuration from your LivePerson workspace

 {: .notice}
-**Please note:** If you have set up the below configurations for the existing agent workspace, you do not need to set them again - they will automatically apply.
+**Please note:** If you have set up the below configurations for the existing Agent Workspace, you do not need to set them again - they will automatically apply.

 ### Auto accept